abhin4v/notes/2022/just-nix-podman-combo.md

 ```

 The `_run-in-nix-shell` Just command takes care of automatically starting the `nix-shell` if
-required.
-And `nix-shell` downloads GCC and its dependencies for you and sets them up correctly,
+required. `nix-shell` downloads GCC and its dependencies for you, and sets them up correctly,
 so that you don't have to care about a thing in the world.

 Except one thing: now you also need to compile `hello.c` with [TinyCC], and for some bizzare reasons,